 Signs of an emergency due to an injury or accident

 Injuries and accidents typically leave less room for doubt.
-It’s almost always clear when the problem is severe enough to demand emergency attention, but here’s a list of the serious problems we often see at Katy ER:
+It’s almost always clear when the problem is severe enough to demand emergency attention, but here’s a list of the serious problems we often see at ER:

 • Choking